 Being a part of a remote or hybrid team can at times feel disconnected, lonely, or just lacking in the day-to-day office banter.
-Good news for some organizations, Slack and other instant messaging software create an easy platform to initiate more casual conversations throughout the workday and create a more inclusive environment.
+The good news is that Slack and other instant messaging software create an easy platform to initiate more casual conversations throughout the workday and create a more inclusive environment.

 Remote team building can be specific to your team and won't look the same for every group.
 To start having remote and hybrid team conversations, use these tools to open a line of communication via Slack.
 The following tips for managing remote teams can be used as a remote team building activity or as an everyday remote team communication strategy.